MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/ntddk/ns-ntddk-_whea_error_record_header.md

 A single bit that indicates that the error condition occurred in a previous session of the operating system.

-#### Simulated
+#### Recovered

-A single bit that indicates that the error condition was simulated.
+A single bit that indicates that the operating system recovered from the error condition.

 #### Reserved